filipe1309/al-php-io/README.md

 ## Class 5 - Context in streams

-Context is used to add extra infos to streams
+Context is used to add extra infos to streams.
+Each Stream Wrapper (like `http://`, `zip://`, etc) has it's own context configuration.

 ### Create context to streams
 `stream_context_create`